School uniform plays a valuable role in contributing to the ethos of a school and setting the tone for learning. It can help to:

 School PE t shirt is optional for years 5 and 6 – pupils may wear plain white t shirt and plain black shorts or jogging bottoms/leggings in colder weather.
 Pupils should wear their school jumper over the t-shirt.

 Students in year 7 and 8 must wear a school PE polo top, a school skort or shorts and an optional school mid layer top.
-NO OTHER SWEATSHIRTS ARE PERMITTED
+NON BRANDED PLAIN BLACK SHORTS OR SKORTS CAN BE WORN.
+PLAIN BLACK NON BRANDED SWEATSHIRTS ARE PERMITTED.
+NO SPORTS BRANDING.

 PLAIN BLACK BASE LAYER BOTTOMS CAN BE WORN UNDER SKORT/SHORTS IF THE WEATHER IS COLD

 A 'gum shield' is highly recommended.
-From year 7, boys and girls will require football boots.
+From year 7, boys and girls will require football boots, shin pads and black long socks

 Years 9-11

-Black school trousers or s from September 2020 a pleated knee length skirt available from our preferred supplier with either black school logo sweater or black school logo blazer, white school shirt and school tie.
+Black school trousers or a pleated knee length skirt available from our preferred supplier with either black school logo sweater or black school logo blazer, white school shirt and school tie.

 Students in year 7 -11 must wear a school PE polo top, a school skort or shorts and an optional school mid layer top.
-NO OTHER SWEATSHIRTS ARE PERMITTED
+NON BRANDED PLAIN BLACK SHORTS OR SKORTS CAN BE WORN.
+PLAIN BLACK NON BRANDED SWEATSHIRTS ARE PERMITTED.

 PLAIN BLACK BASE LAYER BOTTOMS CAN BE WORN UNDER SKORT/SHORTS IF THE WEATHER IS COLD

 A 'gum shield' is highly recommended.
-From year 7, boys and girls will require football boots and shin pads
+From year 7, boys and girls will require football boots, shin pads and black long socks and shin pads.

 To ensure the right choices are made when buying uniform please see the attached guidance.
 Students who come into school incorrectly dressed may spend the day in ‘isolation’, be given uniform to borrow for the day or could be sent home.